erxian/CS5008_DataStructure/Assignment3_More_Data_Structures/README.md

 # TODO Please edit the following information in your assignment

 - Name:
 - How many hours did it take you to complete this assignment?
+2 hours for coding, and over 3 hours for debuging...
 - Did you collaborate with any other students/TAs/Professors?
+No
 - Did you use any external resources?
-(Cite them below)
+(Cite them below) No
   - tbd
   - tbd
-- (Optional) What was your favorite part of the assignment?
+- (Optional) What was your favorite part of the assignment? strength the understanding of linked list, most of logic comes from previous stack.
 - (Optional) How would you improve the assignment?

 # Logistics